 In each case, something is interfering with the way sound is transmitted through the ears.

 Conductive hearing loss is often temporary.
 It may just be a matter of removing wax build-up.
-But it may have a most lasting cause.
-For this reason, someone who believes they may have conductive hearings loss should make an appointment with an audiologist.
+But it may have a more lasting cause.
+For this reason, someone who believes they may have conductive hearing loss should make an appointment with a hearing specialist.